-It is often recommended that organizations apply security controls at the data layer itself (the “inside out” security model) in addition to other basic capabilities such as perimeter security, vulnerability management, application security, and so on.
+It is often recommended that organisations apply security controls at the data layer itself (the “inside out” security model) in addition to other basic capabilities such as perimeter security, vulnerability management, application security, and so on.
 Data protection from the inside out focuses on three important principles:

 Actions to consider taking in this regard include: